Pats4Aru/bni-app/README.md

 - Members can also search for other members by name using the search filter.

 - PWA App is deployed at the following url - https://bni-app.onrender.com/.
 - To download via IOS/Android.
 Open the application via the deployment link above.
-Then, click the three dots and click add to home screen.
+Then, click the upload icon in the top right and click add to home screen.
 This will add the application as an actual application to your mobile home screen.